 Larger than full page: $150

 Calculated at the above per/photo rate, up to: $600

 201-400 words: $87.50

 We publish one or more calendars each year.
 A portion of the calendar images come from freelance photographers.
 Please contact Josh Hardin if you are interested in submitting photos for consideration: firstname.lastname@example.org.
 Submission deadline for the following year’s calendar is May 15.
 If your photos are selected we will ask for exclusive use in Colorado for 12 months following calendar publication.
 We pay various rates for calendar photos depending on the calendar and published size of photo.

 We also occasionally publish books that are a fit editorially with the mission of our company.
-If you have a book idea you’d like us to consider, please query to email@example.com or to our publishing offices in Estes Park.
+If you have a book idea you’d like us to consider, please query to email@example.com or to our publishing offices.
 Send an SASE if you wish to have your materials returned.